ryandelonhull/Sequelize-Inspector/README.md

 ## passport.js

 Acts like the toll booth to check for authentication.
 Passport template with functionality for passport-local.
+Has javascript logic that tells passport when user requests to login.

 ## isAuthenticated.js